SasView/sasview/src/sans/models/media/model_functions.rst

 **2.1.37.
 ParallelepipedModel**

 This model provides the form factor, *P(q)*, for a rectangular cylinder (below) where the form factor is normalized by the volume of the cylinder.
+If you need to apply polydispersity, see the RectangularPrismModel_.

 *P(q)* = *scale* \* <*f*\ :sup:`2`> / *V* + *background*